loot/loot/CONTRIBUTING.md

 ### Translating the LOOT application

 1. Download and install the latest version of [Poedit](https://poedit.net/).
-2. If you are starting a new translation, select `Create new...` on the welcome page or `File -> New from POT/PO file...` and choose the template file at `resources/l10n/template.pot`.
+2. If you are starting a new translation, select `Create new...` on the welcome page or `File -> New from POT/PO file...` and select the template file at `resources/l10n/template.pot`.
 Select your language from the drop-down list, specifying a region/dialect if desired, and click `OK`.
-3. If you are updating a previous translation, open in Poedit the `loot.po` translation file in the relevant subdirectory of `resources/l10n`, then select `Translation -> Update from POT file...` and choose the template file at `resources/l10n/template.pot`.
+3. If you are updating a previous translation, in Poedit, open the `loot.po` translation file in the relevant subdirectory of `resources/l10n`, then select `Translation -> Update from POT file...` and select the template file at `resources/l10n/template.pot`.
 Click `OK` in the `Update summary` dialog if it appears.
 4. Edit the translation file to add or update translations of the programs' text.
 Strings that were added since the last translation will be missing a translation, and strings that have been changed since the last translation will be highlighted in orange.
 5. Go to `Translation -> Properties... -> Translation Properties -> Project name and version:` and check that it matches the latest version of LOOT.
 If it doesn't, please update it.
 Then go to `File -> Preferences -> General -> Information about the translator` and fill the `Name:` field with your name/alias.
 If you don't mind, you can also fill out the `Email:` field so that we or future translators can contact you if need be.
 6. Save the translation file with the filename `loot.po` in `resources/l10n/<locale>/LC_MESSAGES/`, where `<locale>` is your language's POSIX locale code.